pgxn/pgxn-manager/doc/howto.md

 This document explains how.
 There's some background information, too, but the goal is to provide the information and references you need to get started packaging your extensions and distributing them on PGXN.
-If anything is unclear, please do [let us know](/contact).
+If anything is unclear, please do [let us know].
 It's our aim to make this the one stop for all of your PGXN distribution needs.

 <h3>Contents</h3>